-Before one receives ULTOMIRIS, tell the doctor about all of the medical conditions, including if one: has an infection or fever, are pregnant or plan to become pregnant, and are breastfeeding or plan to breastfeed.
+Before one receives ULTOMIRIS, tell the doctor about all of the medical conditions, including if one: has an infection or fever, is pregnant or plans to become pregnant, and is breastfeeding or plans to breastfeed.
 It is not known if ULTOMIRIS will harm an unborn baby.
 It is not known if ULTOMIRIS passes into the breast milk.
 One should not breast feed during treatment and for 8 months after one's final dose of ULTOMIRIS.

 Tell the doctor about all the medicines one takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 ULTOMIRIS and other medicines can affect each other causing side effects.
 Know the medications one takes and the vaccines one receives.
 Keep a list of them to show the doctor and pharmacist when one gets a new medicine.